irini-git/French_people_outside_France/README.md

 # French people outside France
 French people living outside France as per government report 2024. <br>
-The countries with the highest population are Switzerland, the United States of America, the United Kingdom, Belgium, and Canada. <br>
+- The countries with the highest population are Switzerland, the United States of America, the United Kingdom, Belgium, and Canada. <br>
+- The change 2023/2022 is calculated on a country basis and might be misleading in the grander scale, only use European view.<br>
+- For comparison, what is the population of France in 2023?<br>
+- For better view, what is the population of other countries, including or exciting French people?<br>
-In this project, we load table from PDF report, plot bar chart for populaton, and geo charts.
+In this project, we load table from PDF report, plot bar chart for population, and geo charts.

+## Observations
+- The current method to map the countries has some deficiencies because it requires manual translation from French to English (plus country name should be written in some expected way).
+For example, was not able to map the Czech Republic and Argentina.
+- Python package for reading tables from PDF has some issues.
+When the table is populated through multiple
+pages, the first row is not read at all.
+Manually addressed this entering the missing data.

 ## Project structure
 ```